martinorkuma/FitBit_Fitness_Tracker_Project/Martin-Orkuma---Capstone_Project_bellabeats_output.md

 ### Data Cleaning and Manipulation

 The first step is to inspect the dataset.
-I am checking for missing values in each dataset.
+I did this by checking for missing values in each dataset.

 ``` r
 print("Count of total missing values in daily_activity")